-The advantages of budgeting way outdo the time and effort put into it.
-A budget helps eliminate unnecessary expenses and hidden fees; getting your savings organized can really make the extra money work for you.
+The advantages of budgeting far outweigh the time and effort put into it.
+A budget helps eliminate unnecessary expenses and hidden fees.
+Getting your saving and spending organized can really make your extra money work for you.
+A budget . . .

-- A Budget Gives You Knowledge.
+- gives you knowledge.
 You start your personal budget by taking a good look at your income sources, bills, expenditures, and debts.
-Just by going through all your financial information and writing them in an organized manner you gain a deep understanding of how your money flows in and out every month.
-This knowledge provides you with the power of recognizing the things that are not working for you and the ability to change them.
+Just by going through all your financial information and writing it down in an organized manner, you gain a deep understanding of how your money flows in and out every month.
+This knowledge provides you with the power to recognize the things that are not working for you and gives you the ability to change them.

-- A Budget Puts You in Control.
+- puts you in control.
 A budget enables you to take charge of your finances and your money.
-Note that the focus of budgeting is to help you control your finances, not all the way around: you should not let your budget control you.
-In fact, any budget should be kept flexible, able to adapt in case of family emergencies, medical needs, or other unexpected expenses.
+Note that the focus is to help you control your finances—not the other way around.
+You should not let your budget control you.
+In fact, any financial plan should be kept flexible so that you are able to adapt in case of family emergencies, medical needs, or other unexpected expenses.

-- A Budget is a Communication Tool.
+- is a communication tool.
 Each person has a very unique set of values and priorities regarding how to handle money.
-If you budget with a partner, chances are that the two of you have different ideas of what expenses are necessary and how much should be saved or spent every month.
-A budget is a great communication tool that helps you discuss your different philosophies how to handle your finances, and provides a firm point of reference for both of you.
+If you budget with a partner, chances are the two of you have different ideas of what expenses are necessary and how much should be saved and spent every month.
+A budget is a great communication tool that helps you discuss your different philosophies on how to handle your finances and provides a firm point of reference for both of you.

 Why Should You Budget?

-The main purpose of budgeting is to plan your finances so you can begin to plan your spending and saving and take control of your money.
+The main purpose of budgeting is to achieve a clearer vision of your finances so you can begin to plan your spending and saving and take control of your money.
 You are establishing the tools that will allow you to get a better handle on how your wealth is used, and eventually, you'll be able to save enough to cover both known and unknown expenses.

-Setting up and maintaining a personal budget may seem like a lot of work, but it is not as complicated and as laborious that it may appear.
+Setting up and maintaining a personal budget may seem like a lot of work, but it is not as complicated and as laborious as it may appear.
 It does require some time and dedication, but it is truly well worth it.

 How to Get Started Budgeting

-To start a budget, first you go through all your bills and expenses and organize them into categories.
-Just by doing this you gain a deeper understanding of your assets and spending habits.
+Start by going through all your bills and expenses and organizing them into categories.
+Just by doing this, you'll gain a deeper understanding of your assets and spending habits.

 A Budget Is a Tool to Maximize Your Wealth

-No matter if rich or poor, having a good knowledge of your financial situation and taking the time to prioritize the goals you want to achieve in the short, medium and long term can benefit your life in remarkable ways.
+Whether you are rich or poor, having a good knowledge of your financial situation and taking the time to prioritize the goals you want to achieve in the short, medium, and long term can benefit your life in remarkable ways.

-Think about companies: businesses all around the world keep budgets and monitor them as a daily task.
-Budgeting for a business is a necessity, even if they are not running in red, actually it is even more important when things are going well, to make sure that they are investing properly and making the money work efficiently.
+Think about companies—businesses all around the world keep budgets and monitor them as a daily task.
+Budgeting for a business is a necessity even if they are not running in the red.
+In fact, it is even more important when things are going well to make sure that they are investing properly and making the money work efficiently.

-Being able to sleep serene at night because you know there is no need to worry about money, and reaching your goals in terms of savings, purchases, or dream vacations, will give you a happiness and a serenity that can only bring more great things into your life.
+Being able to sleep peacefully at night knowing that there is no need to worry about money and reaching your goals in terms of savings, purchases, and dream vacations will give you happiness and serenity that will only bring more great things into your life.

 © 2012 Robie Benve